777arc/textbook/content/sampling.rst

    :scale: 60%
    :align: center

 When we are centered around 0 Hz, the maximum frequency is no longer 2.4 GHz but is based on the signal's characteristics since we removed the carrier.
 Most signals are around 100 kHz to 40 MHz wide in bandwidth, so through downconversion we can sample at a *much* lower rate.
-The PlutoSDR contains an RF integrated circuit (RFIC) that can sample up to 56 MHz, which is high enough for most signals we will encounter.
+Both the B2X0 USRPs and PlutoSDR contain an RF integrated circuit (RFIC) that can sample up to 56 MHz, which is high enough for most signals we will encounter.

 Just to reiterate, the downconversion process is performed by our SDR; as a user of the SDR we don't have to do anything other than tell it which frequency to tune to.